15 June 2021

 Communication in event-driven microservices architecture

-Microservices are becoming more and more popular, owing to their great potential benefits in scalability and performance.
+Microservices have great potential benefits in scalability and performance.
 But many still hesitate to implement them.
 They aren’t entirely mistaken.
 Microservices can be a great choice but only in specific cases.
-And the communication in event-driven microservices architecture requires special programming patterns to work efficiently.
+And communication in event-driven microservices architecture requires special programming patterns to work efficiently.
 We’re covering all of that today.

 Have you ever considered microservice architecture as your main choice for an upcoming or existing project?
 Many of us have heard about microservices as they remain a very popular topic in the IT world.
 So what’s holding you back from making that decision?